Skip to content

 Stylus support

-If you have an iPad with Apple Pencil or an Android tablet with a stylus, the app should treat pen input as a first-class citizen — palm rejection, pressure, low latency.
+If you have an iPad with Apple Pencil or an Android tablet with a stylus, the app should treat pen input as a first-class citizen — palm rejection, pressure sensitivity, low latency.
+Many apps still feel like fingertip-first.

 3. 3